This post contains affiliate links. If you buy through these links, I may earn a small commission.

 How do I freeze lemon slices?

 Another great way to enjoy lemons all year round is by freezing lemon slices.
-You’ll need to slice the lemons into quarters.
-Place each quarter slice of lemon onto a baking sheet.
+I don’t recommend trying to freeze lemons whole.
+You’ll need to slice each lemon into quarters and create lemon wedges.
+Place each lemon wedge onto a baking sheet.

 Place the baking sheet in the freezer until the sliced lemons are frozen.
-Once the lemon slices are frozen you can place them in a freezer bag.
+Once the lemon slices are frozen you can place them in a freezer safe ziploc bag.

 Freezing the lemon slices on a baking sheet before placing them into a freezer bag helps reduce the risk of having your lemon slices turn mushy from the juice seeping out before the bag of lemon slices are frozen.